The ED is Right for ME!

-Have you decided you want to take the leap into the rewarding specialty of emergency nursing?
-Great!
+Wondering whether to take the leap into the rewarding specialty of emergency nursing?
 Here are a few questions answered about how to land that job.

 Can I get a job in an emergency department as a new graduate?

-Given the current shortage of available nurses, many emergency departments are hiring new nurses and training them in the skills needed for successful careers in the emergency department.
+Yes!
+Given the current nursing shortage, many emergency departments are hiring new nurses and training them in the skills needed for successful careers in the emergency department.

 What if I do get an emergency nursing job as a new graduate?

-If you have the opportunity to work in an emergency setting right out of school, look for a hospital or medical facility that has a formal orientation or internship program in place, geared toward non-emergency nurses.
+If you can work in an emergency setting right out of school, look for a hospital or medical facility that has a formal residency program designed for the novice nurse.
 Ideally, the program should include:

 Talk with human resources personnel or the emergency department manager to discuss an orientation program.
 If your prospective employer cannot offer this support to you as a new graduate, you should seriously consider whether you can make a successful transition into the emergency department.